ACT Science

 Know the three passage types

 Data Representation (graphs and tables), Research Summaries (experiments), and Conflicting Viewpoints (competing theories).
 Each rewards a slightly different approach, and recognizing the type helps you set your plan right away.
+Full breakdown in the 3 ACT Science passage types.

 Figures first, text only as needed